myndatlas/myndatlas.github.io/_notes/Public/Welcome to the MyndAtlas Project Website.md

 ---
 # Welcome to the MyndAtlas Project Website

-This website is part of a project to document and explain my thinking about using a note-system.
+At the moment, this is a collection of notes

 It is also a selection of notes extracted from my working note-system, so it should eventually show some of the principles in action in ways that I hope will be useful to others (not least: my future self).
 At the time of writing, it's still very much a work in progress, though, and I expect it will be for a wee while yet.

-The aim is to leave a trail of breadcrumbs for myself so I can pick up where I've left off, written well enough that they could be followed by a stranger.
+The aim is to leave a trail of breadcrumbs for myself so I can see what I've done and pick up where I left off, written well enough that they could be followed by a stranger.

 ---
-One of the nuances of my particular use-case[^1] is that I am only intermittently capable of this level of thought-work.
-Although using a note-system doesn't eliminate the pain points of dealing with my limitations, it does make it less painful, and make it easier to rediscover what I was doing before my symptoms (so rudely) interrupted me.
-I can't work consistently, so anything that helps me pick up where I left off makes a significant, tangible difference in a way that's quite obvious in my case.
-The problems I'm solving, though, are universal ones: all work is really iterative work (in my opinion, I suppose I'll have to back this up at some point), so tools that facilitate iterative work help us work more effectively.
-That's why things like versioning are so bloody useful, and tools (like git) that make it easy make such a difference to what an individual can achieve without such tools, nevermind what we can do collectively.
+[^1]

 ---
 Original text: